 Alright, fellow surfers, let's talk about something that's been on my mind lately – the wax we slap on our boards.
 You know, that gooey stuff that helps us stick like a limpet to the wave?
 Yep, that stuff.
-Turns out, not all wax is created equal, and some of it isn’t exactly doing our oceans any favors.
+Turns out, not all wax is created equal, and some of it isn’t exactly doing our oceans any favours.

 So is surf wax bad for the ocean?
 The short answer is, yes.